How To Get Your House Cleaning License in 2025?

 DBA (Doing Business As)

-If you’re planning to operate under a brand name different from your personal name or LLC name, you’ll need a DBA.
-This is popular among solo entrepreneurs looking to create a unique, market-friendly brand.
+If you’re planning to operate under a brand name different from your personal name or LLC name, you’ll need to run your business as DBA

 For example, Sarah Johnson owns an LLC named Johnson Services LLC but wants to operate as “Sparkle Clean Pros.”
 To legally use this name on ads, cards, or her website, she’d file for a DBA.